The Ultimate Ridge Trail Adventure

 Even though the Ridge Trail is still growing, a circumnavigation is considered “complete” if all existing trail segments are traveled at the time of your circumnavigation attempt.
 You can complete new segments as they are added, but the addition of a new segment does not negate your already completed circumnavigation.

-- If they are longer, you can use a rideshare, such as Lyft or Uber or shuttle by car, bike or public transportation.
+- If they are longer, you can use a rideshare such as Lyft or Uber, or shuttle by car, bike or public transportation.

 - Some gaps you may just want to skip.
 Thru-hiking is easiest on our long stretches but harder in the North Bay where there are many more gaps, for example.